ecadlabs/taquito/packages/taquito-tzip16/README.md

 Contract metadata gathers valuable information about the contract that is not directly used for its operation.
 According to TZIP-016, a contract with metadata must include in its storage a big_map named `%metadata` of the following type: `(big_map %metadata string bytes)`.
 The big_map must have an empty string as a key where its value is a byte-encoded URI representing the metadata location.
 Contract metadata can be located on-chain or off-chain (web services or IPFS).
 Please refer to the following link for complete documentation on [TZIP-016](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-16/tzip-16.md#introduction).

 When using the `@taquito/tzip16` package, developers can retrieve metadata of a contract based on its address.
-The underlying steps performed by Taquito are to find the URI in the contract storage, decode it, extract the metadata accordingly depending on the protocol (tezos-storage, HTTP(S) or IPFS), perform an integrity check if the URI contains a sha256 hash, and returns the metadata to the user.
+The underlying steps performed by Taquito are to find the URI in the contract storage, decode it, extract the metadata depending on the protocol (tezos-storage, HTTP(S) or IPFS), perform an integrity check if the URI contains a sha256 hash, and return the metadata to the user.

 Another functionality of the `@taquito/tzip16` package allows executing off-chain views.
 If a contract contains views in its metadata, Taquito builds an ordinary JavaScript object with methods corresponding to the views name.

 ## Install

 The package can be used to extend the well-known Taquito contract abstraction.
-The `@taquito/tzip16` and the `@taquito/taquito` packages need to be installed as follow:
+The `@taquito/tzip16` and the `@taquito/taquito` packages need to be installed as follows:
 ```
 npm i --save @taquito/tzip16
 npm i --save @taquito/taquito